Suzanna-Linn/slua/docs/moving-timers.md

  0.112087999994401   0.022256999975070
 ]]</code></pre>

-When the event "timer" is delayed because the script is executing other events or when the script is paused and resumed, because of teleport, regions crossing, detach/attach, derez/rez, region restart, etc:
+When the event "timer" is delayed because the script is executing other events or the script is paused and resumed because of teleport, regions crossing, detach/attach, derez/rez, region restart, etc:
-- if the delay is below 2 seconds, LLTimers tries to catch-up, triggering one event in each time frame.
+- if the delay is below 2 seconds, LLTimers tries to catch up, triggering one event in each time frame.
-- if the delay is more than 2 seconds (or exactly 2 seconds), LLTimers reschedule the next tick adding the interval to the current time.
+- if the delay is more than 2 seconds (or exactly 2 seconds), LLTimers reschedules the next tick adding the interval to the current time.

+We can discard the fast ticks if we don't want them:
+<pre class="language-sluab"><code class="language-sluab">-- discarding catch-up ticks

+local lastTick = 0

+LLTimers:every(2, function(expected, interval)
+    local currentTime = ll.GetTime()
+    if (currentTime - lastTick  > interval - 0.05) then
+        -- do timer things
+        lastTick = currentTime
+    end
+end)</code></pre>

 A short pause, LLTimers catches up:
 <pre class="language-sluab"><code class="language-sluab">-- short pause